liangxianzhe/creator/doc/faq_for_riverpod_user.md

 ## How does riverpod providers map to creators?

+Just use Emitter for anything with `async` and use Creator for the rest.
+Or follow this:

 | Riverpod  | Creator |
 | ------------- | ------------- |
 | Provider  | Creator  |